 Funny enough the International Climbing and Mountaineering Federation (UIAA) adopted the Italian scale for grading the difficulty of a via ferrata as its international standard.
 You can read all about this grading on the UIAA website.

-The letter represents the "seriousness".
-This is mainly how quick you can get back to civilisation in an emergency.
-So a C, would represent a long remote climb potentially with no escape routes.
-An A would represent a shorter climb, located near civilisation with potentially several escape routes.
+The letter represents the “seriousness”.
+This is mainly how quickly you can get back to civilization in an emergency.
+So a C would represent a long remote climb potentially with no escape routes.
+An A would represent a shorter climb, located near civilization with potentially several escape routes.

 This is especially true on popular via ferratas such as Torre di Toblin.

 If a certain way is recommended, it will be reflected in the literature and sometimes on the Tabacco Maps with a solid arrow in the permitted direction of travel.

 10. Are via ferratas dangerous?